 Why choose the WorkSmart Network?
-Local employers explain how WorkSmart can help you succeed, as well as why they value soft skills build in industries like hospitality and retail.
+Local employers explain how WorkSmart can help you succeed, as well as why they value soft skills built in industries like hospitality and retail.

 Unemployment Insurance Benefits

 Unemployment Insurance (UI) is an employer-paid insurance program that helps workers who are unemployed through no fault of their own.
 It provides temporary financial help to qualified individuals while they are looking for other work.
 UI benefits are not meant to replace your previous wages.
 Information regarding benefit eligibility is available online.
 If you have questions regarding UI and COVID-19, visit DWD's Q&A page.